I have been wanting to write this post for awhile but I have been putting it off because there is just so much information to share with you.

 I’m also sharing my personal photos leading up to and in the c-section in hopes to take away some of the fear that comes with having a c-section, for me it was best (meeting B) and easiest day of my life.

-ONE VERY IMPORTANT TIP during the prepping stage is being aware if you have an iodine allergy or sensitivity.
-There is some controversy and studies happening around this next tip but I am still going to tell you about it and then you can research it and have a chat with your doctor.
+Another way important tip during the prepping stage is being aware if you have an iodine allergy or sensitivity.
+There is some controversy and studies happening around this so research it and have a chat with your doctor.
 In the past if you had allergies to shellfish (fish, crab etc) it was important NOT to be prepped with iodine.
 IODINE is a solution that is commonly used as a skin disinfectant to prep the skin before surgery.
-It was said and known in the medical world that people with allergies to shellfish often had a reaction to iodine.
+It is said and known in the medical world that people with allergies to shellfish often had a reaction to iodine.
 Again, talk to your doctor about any ALLERGIES prior to surgery, better safe than sorry!

 So I’m gonna break this down into simple lingo.
 TWO main possibilities for anesthesia when having a baby 1.
 Epidural which is most commonly used in vaginal births, they will leave a tiny catheter( *you can’t feel it or notice it) in your back, that way you will receive a constant infusion medication for as long as your labor lasts 2.
 Spinal (which is what I had) is a one time injection that that kicks in quickly, but will only last a few hours.
-It was a super weird sensation when it kicked in, from my belly down.
+It was a super weird sensation when it kicked in, it was only from my belly down.
 Everything was super warm and all of the sudden heavy.
 I couldn’t feel anything through the entire c-section only some pressure.

 - Tell your nurse or anesthesiologist if you are prone to getting nauseous or itchy with anesthesia.
-If you let them know in PRE OP they will give you a couple medications to combat those.
+If you let them know while being prepped in PRE OP they will give you a couple medications to combat that for you.

-- Lastly, you will have a catheter placed because you obviously don’t have control of your bladder when you have your epidural or spinal.
+- Lastly, you will have a catheter placed because you obviously don’t have control of your bladder when you have your spinal.
 I made it known that I wanted it to be placed after the spinal was done, that way I didn’t feel anything.
-The more you are educated about the c-section process it allows you to be your own ADVOCATE and to be VOCAL about what you want throughout the entire process.
-The hospital staff will then do their best to accommodate you!
+The more you are educated about the c-section process it allows you to be your own ADVOCATE.
+And it also allows you to be VOCAL about what you want throughout the entire process.

 Will I be strapped down?